kospiotr/kospiotr.github.io/wiki/spring-framework-core.md

 </util:list>
 ```

 > Above method shouldn't be used.
-Instead use polymorphysm with autowire!!
+Instead use polymorphycal interface and inject all implementing instances using autowire!!

 Set: